anaciurea/Tourism-Application/src/main/java/org/example/README.md

- Ciurea Ana - Sorina 321 CC
 # POO Project 2025 - Tourism Application

 ## Project Description
 This application manages the database of museums and the organization of tourist groups.
 It is responsible for adding, searching, and managing guides, visitors, and museums efficiently.

+## Classes and exceptions:
+Database, Museum, Person (Student and Professor extends Person), Location and Event are classes that were required.
+Aditionally, GroupNotExistsException, GroupThresholdException, GuideExistsException, GuideTypeException, PersonNotExistsException are exceptions that extend Exception class.

-## 📐 Design Patterns Used
+## Design Patterns Used
 For implementing this project, we have used the following design patterns:

 ### 1️⃣ **Singleton** - `Database.java`